Bay of Fundy Tides, Mudflats and Estuaries

 For more info, visit our section on the Petitcodiac Tidal Bore.

 Located on Shepody Bay, the Hopewell Rocks are New Brunswick’s best known and one of Atlantic Canada’s most impressive natural attraction.
 At low tide, visitors walk the ocean floor surrounded by four-story-high flowerpot sea stacks, gouged out of the cliffs by the force of the Fundy tides.
-As the 14 meter tides return, these magnificient sandstone columns turn into tiny islands, observed from the nearby cliffs of the park or up close from a sea kayak
+As the 14-meter tides return, these magnificent sandstone columns turn into tiny islands, observed from the nearby cliffs of the park or up close from a sea kayak.

 The Sandpipers of Fundy